Humbly Homemade

 A stack of German Bread Rolls on a wooden cutting board.

-Pro Tips to Make German Bakery-Style Rolls
+Pro Tips to Make German Rolls

-• The Perfect Rise: When letting the dough rise, I like to place it in then oven (turned off) with the oven light on.
+• Perfect Rise: When letting the dough rise, I like to place it in then oven (turned off) with the oven light on.
 This provides a draft-free spot, and the small amount of the heat from the oven light helps to keep the dough warm.

 And to avoid all that work from going to waste, cool your buns on a wire cooling rack.
 If you cool them on a solid surface like your counter or in a container, moisture will soften its crust. (noooo!)